 For wine, I like a glass of Chablis, which is a type of chardonnay.
 Chablis is dry and crisp, which adds a nice counter to the rich mayo and buttery rolls.
 You also get some bright acidity with Chablis, and I always love a good acidic kick to elevate the flavors of a seafood dish.

 One of these days, I plan to visit Maine for a vacation full of lobster rolls and brewery hopping.
 In the meantime, these lobster rolls and drink pairings do the job.

 During these beautiful summer months, I hope you give these Maine-style lobster rolls a try.
 These Maine lobster rolls are perfect for a warm evening on the patio with a cold drink in hand.
 Please let me know how you enjoyed this Maine-style lobster roll recipe in the comment section and don’t forget to sign up for my newsletter.
 You can also catch me on Instagram, Pinterest, Facebook and Twitter.

-1 ½ cups of cooked lobster meat from about 3 (1)-pound whole lobsters, chopped, (see note)
+- 1 ½ cups cooked and chopped lobster meat from about 3 (1-pound) whole lobsters

 - In a small bowl, stir together the chopped lobster meat and mayonnaise.
 Add the celery, chives, salt, pepper and lemon juice.
 Refrigerate for a few hours to allow the flavors to meld.

 - Turn the grill to medium-high heat.
 Spread the softened butter on the inside of the rolls and grill until slightly crusty and char marks appear.
 Remove rolls from the grill and fill with the lobster mixture.
 Brush the outside of the buns with melted butter.
 Enjoy!